 What it is: Kern Type is a typography game for testing your kerning skills.
 The game is part of Method of Action, a series of resources to help programmers learn design.
 It’s also good practice (and fun) for designers, even those who regularly do typographic work.

-Features: See how good of an eye you have for well-spaced type: go through a 10-step challenge and get scored on your efforts (as compared to a typographer’s solution).
+Features: See how good of an eye you have for well-spaced text: go through a 10-step challenge and get scored on your efforts (as compared to a typographer’s solution).

-Did we miss any of your favorite resources?
-Let us know in the comments!
+Did we miss any of your favorite online learning resources?
+Let us know in the comments.